How to Delete Default Apps on iPhone, iPad in iOS

 In the example here we deleted the bundled default “Music” app from iOS on an iPhone.

 The ability to delete default apps is really quite handy and it lets you cut down on some of the cruft that comes along with iOS which may go unused by some users.
-This feature to ditch stock apps though is only available in the most modern versions of iOS, so if your iPhone or iPad is running an older version of iOS system software you would need to update it to iOS 10 (or later if you) and try again to gain access to the deleting default apps ability.
+This feature to ditch stock apps though is only available in the most modern versions of iOS, so if your iPhone or iPad is running an older version of iOS system software you would need to update it to the latest versions available, anything past 10 will have the capability to delete stock apps, and try again to gain access to the deleting default apps ability.

 Note that some default apps can not be removed from iOS.
 Some of the undeletable apps include Settings, Messages, Phone, Safari, Clock, Photos, Health, App Store, and Camera.
 If you don’t want those apps, you’ll need to hide them in a folder or on another home screen.